 Case (2): The sources are a representative selection with sufficient coverage and may later be extended.
 E.g., CRMbasic was initially engineered from museum collection management systems.

-In case a), building an ontology from scratch, it is advisable that a team of experts extracts intuitive entities and relations from a reasonable set of sources, typically texts, and uses them as surrogate for existing data structures that relate to the overall questions.
+In Case A, building an ontology from scratch, it is advisable that a team of experts extracts intuitive entities and relations from a reasonable set of sources, typically texts, and uses them as surrogate for existing data structures that relate to the overall questions.

-In case b), building an ontology from a particular set of used information structures, their successful use is taken as evidence for the relevance of the underlying concepts.
-E.g., CRMbasic is limited to senses directly or indirectly meant by existing and used information structures.
-(We will call the elements of preexisting information systems also “intuitive terms” without implying a prejudice).
+In Case B, building an ontology from a particular set of used information structures, their successful use is taken as evidence for the relevance of the underlying concepts.
+For example, CRMbasic is limited to senses directly or indirectly meant by existing and used information structures (we will call the elements of preexisting information systems also “intuitive terms” without implying a prejudice).

 Phase B: Ontology Constructs Definition